nhsconnect/Digital-Child-Health/Generation/Profile.BreastfeedingStatus/DCH-Bundle-1.md

-This 'DCH-Bundle-1' Bundle resource profile is used as a container to collect a combination of the following resources, as ordered below, to fulfill the information requirements of a Child Health Event for capturing breastfeeding information:
+This 'DCH-Bundle-1' Bundle resource profile is used as a container to collect a combination of the following resources, as ordered below, to capture breastfeeding information:

 - [DCH-MessageHeader-1]
 - [CareConnect-Organization-1]
 - [CareConnect-DCH-Patient-1]
 - [CareConnect-DCH-Encounter-1]
 - [DCH-QuestionnaireResponse-1]

-- [CareConnect-DCH-Organization-1]
-- [CareConnect-DCH-Practitioner-1]
+- [CareConnect-Practitioner-1]
 - [CareConnect-Location-1]